-The District will continue to work with the CSC to receive community input as program guidelines are developed and projects are implemented within the community [Placeholder for language regarding technical support, health studies, etc], .
+The District will continue to work with the CSC to receive community input as program guidelines are developed and projects are implemented within the community To support implementation of the Stockton CERP, the District, CARB, and other implementing agencies will coordinate with the CSC to establish subcommittees as needed to provide more focused technical advisory support in the development of strategies approved under the CERP.
+In addition to the technical support provided by the District, CARB, and other supporting agencies, these subcommittees may provide opportunities for technical advisory support from third-party technical experts, including academia, engineers, technology providers, and others as necessary.
 As experience is gained in implementing the measures contained in the CERP, it may become evident that certain measures are more successful than others in reducing emissions and/or exposure, and are more popular with the community.
-Committee input on these considerations, and discussions about funding availability and cost-effectiveness/benefits of these projects, may lead to the CSC recommending making adjustments to strategy goals and/or funding amounts to achieve overall emission reduction goals of the CERP.
+Committee input on these considerations, and discussions about funding availability and costeffectiveness/benefits of these projects, may lead to the CSC recommending adjustments to strategy goals and/or funding amounts to achieve overall emission reduction goals of the CERP.
 A possible example includes the collection and sharing of community air monitoring data, which could lead to additional discussion with the CSC, which could lead to additional CERP strategy development.
 During CERP implementation, the CSC will be provided regular updates on implementation progress and their feedback and guidance requested.
 Based on the updates, it is possible that new strategies could be identified or revisions to existing strategies may be appropriate.
+As a CSC priority, it is recommended that District, CARB, and OEHHA support Stockton-specific health studies supported by community air monitoring data, CERP implementation, and ongoing air quality strategy implementation to assist in ongoing AB 617 implementation as outlined and appropriate under the CARB Blueprint.